knowledge-for-good/knowledgeforgood/README.md

 # Knowledge For Good
 Working towards a future where knowledge is accessible to everyone, for all time, everywhere.

+We want to help people learn.
+We do research, we bring people together, we make tools, we teach, we discuss, and we have fun.

+So far (July 2021), we have taught two workshops, and released one 30 day learning challenge.

 ## Our GitHub Repo
 Here is where we focus, organize, and communicate, in as transparant a way as possible*.
 We think GitHub is great as our project hub because:
 - We can create "webs of knowledge" simply with bi-directional linking.